Younger Now (song): Live performances

 Cyrus first performed "Younger Now" at the 2017 MTV Video Music Awards on August 27, featuring a varied array of senior citizen men and women, many of whom in their late eighties, as the main dancers, as well as several young children riding mini-motorcycles.
 On September 7, Cyrus performed the song on The Ellen DeGeneres Show.
-She also performed "Younger Now" live for the third time in the BBC Radio 1 Live Lounge, accompanied with other songs like "Malibu", "See You Again", "Party in the U.S.A." and a cover of Roberta Flack's "The First Time Ever I Saw Your Face", the following week.
+She also performed "Younger Now" live for the third time in the BBC Radio 1 Live Lounge, accompanied by other songs like "Malibu", "See You Again", "Party in the U.S.A." and a cover of Roberta Flack's "The First Time Ever I Saw Your Face", the following week.

 Music video

 Background and synopsis

 Accompanying the song was a music video featuring a "mishmash" of 1950s-inspired imagery.
 In the video's most on-the-nose moment, one of the sideshow characters populating its carnival setting spins upside down on a stripper pole, as the words "No one stays the same" flash in front.
 Cyrus helped co-direct the video alongside her friend and collaborator Diane Martel.
 The video features Cyrus interacting with a puppet of her younger self and dancing with a group of senior citizens.